Online Bachelor’s in Communication CurriculumOnline Bachelor’s in Communication CurriculumOnline Bachelor’s in Communication Curriculum

 • All students completing a communication major are required to complete a portfolio defense.
 For students taking courses on campus, COMM-494 satisfies this requirement in a student’s final Spring semester of enrollment.
 This portfolio defense will occur on an afternoon toward the end of the semester and students will be required to develop a physical portfolio and an online portfolio to display on the day of the portfolio defense.

-• In this two-part capstone experience, you will be expected to act as if you are working in a strategic communication agency.
-This class serves as the first step in the capstone experience, in which you will bring together what you have learned throughout the program about the process of developing integrated campaigns.
-You will then develop a full campaign for a fictitious client.
-You will also begin work on your final Portfolio and receive feedback from working professionals
+• This class is designed to move you from being a student to being a member of a group ready to put what you’ve learned in other classes to work in this two-part capstone experience.
+You will be expected to act as if you’re working in a communication agency.
+This class serves as the first step in the capstone experience, in which you’ll bring together how to write intelligently, clearly, creatively, and credibly as you develop a full campaign for a fictitious client.
+You will also begin work on your final Portfolio and receive feedback from real professionals in your area.
+Prerequisite: COMM-141 and [COMM-327 or COMM-347]

 Option 2: Emerging Media Strategy and Social Media Concentration Curriculum